TjerkR/cornhole-arena/README.md

 The API now also lets you create and list players and locations.
 When starting a game you pick from the players stored in the database.
 Games automatically end when a team reaches **21 points**.
-The winning team is stored in the `Games` table and each player's win/loss record is updated.
+The winning team is stored in the `Games` table and each player's win/loss record and Elo rating are updated.
+Every player starts with an Elo score of **1000** which adjusts after each completed match.

 ## Prerequisites